Henry Joseph Grayson

 Henry Joseph Grayson (9 May 1856 – 21 March 1918) was a British-born Australian nurseryman and scientist, best known as the designer of a machine for ruling diffraction gratings.

 Grayson was born in Worrall, near Sheffield, Yorkshire, England, son of Joseph Grayson, a Master Cutler, and his wife Fanny, née Smith.
 Grayson came of a family of market gardeners, and travelled to New Zealand in the early 1880s.
-After he returned to England and married Elizabeth Clare on 11 August 1886, the couple soon migrated to Victoria (Australia) where Grayson worked as a nursery gardener.
-Becoming interested in science he joined the Field Naturalists Club of Victoria, studied botany and did some work on the diatoms, a group of minute plants.
-Grayson attended meetings of the Royal Microscopical Society and developed a talent for preparing microscope slides.
-Before 1894 he had constructed a machine for making micrometer rulings on glass, the results being very good for that time.
-In 1897 some beautiful work Grayson had done in cutting sections of plants led to his being given a position in the physiology department of the University of Melbourne under Professor C. J. Martin.
+After he returned to England and married Elizabeth Clare on 11 August 1886, the couple soon migrated to Victoria (Australia).